Daskott/SEAN/README.md

 ```
 $ mysql> create database SEAN;
 ```
 * In the ./SEAN dir from terminal run:
 ```
-$ npm install
+$ npm install && bower install
 ```
 * In the ./SEAN dir, create a ".env" file with the following values:
 ```